Should We Stage or Leave the House Empty?

 - Arrange furniture in vignettes to create conversation areas.

 - Use smaller sofas and chairs to make the room appear larger.

-- Artful placement of mirrors adds depth and dimension.
+- Employ artful placement of mirrors to add depth and dimension.

-- Showcase a generous usage of soft fabrics such as silk, lambswool, satin by tossing throws over a chair or sofa.
+- Showcase a generous usage of soft fabrics such as silk, lambswool or satin by tossing throws over a chair or sofa.

 - Plug in lamps to illuminate dark corners.

 After staging the living room, this home sold in three weeks.
 The buyer walked in the door and said, "Wow."
 Bang.
 Sold.